nisarkhanatwork/pos_and_inventory_mgmt/README.md

 # pos_and_inventory_mgmt
-point of sale and inventory management software demo This project gives an idea of how a point of sale and inventory management software can be implemented.
+point of sale and inventory management software demo for indian market This project gives an idea of how a point of sale and inventory management software can be implemented.
 The following are the points to note:
 1) This is a netbeans project